cf-convention/cf-convention.github.io/faq.md

 ### How do I find previously asked questions about CF?

 The first way is to check this FAQ.
-If you can't find your question answered here, you could search for it in the [CF discussion repository][cf-discuss-issues] for questions asked since 2020, or for earlier questions in the [CF mailing list][mailing-list-archive].
+If you can't find your question answered here, you could search for it in the [CF discussion GitHub repository][cf-discuss-issues] for questions asked since 2020, or for earlier questions in the [CF mailing list][mailing-list-archive].

 ### How do I ask questions about CF?

 First, please see whether your question has already been answered (see [question above](#how-do-i-find-previously-asked-questions-about-cf)).
-Questions about the CF Convention, including its Standard Names list, may be asked by raising new `question` issues in the [CF discussion repository][cf-discuss-issues].
+Questions about the CF Convention, including its Standard Names list, may be asked by raising new `question` issues in the [CF discussion GitHub repository][cf-discuss-issues].
 CF community members usually respond within a day to simple questions, but allow more time if you have an advanced technical topic.

 ### How do I propose a change?

-Changes to the CF standard and the Standard Names are generally proposed first on the [CF Discuss GitHub repo][cf-discuss-repo] as an [issue][cf-discuss-issues].
+Changes to the CF standard and the Standard Names are generally proposed first on the [CF discussion GitHub repository][cf-discuss-repo] as an [issue][cf-discuss-issues].
 See [How do I ask for a new standard name?](#how-do-i-ask-for-a-new-standard-name) to learn more about changes to the Standard Names list.

-A change to the CF standard itself may be discussed initially in a [CF Discuss issue][cf-discuss-issues], but must be presented and agreed to in detail as a [CF Conventions issue][cf-conventions-issues], where the explicit change being requested can be refined.
+A change to the CF standard itself may be discussed initially in an issue in the [CF discussion GitHub repository][cf-discuss-issues], but must be presented and agreed to in detail as a [CF conventions issue][cf-conventions-issues], where the explicit change being requested can be refined.

 ### What is the process for accepting a change to the CF convention?